 The Castle Doctrine

-California’s Castle Doctrine states that you are within your right to use deadly force in your own home if you reasonably believe that you are in grave danger.
+California’s Castle Doctrine states that you are within your right to use deadly force in your home if you reasonably believe you are in grave danger.
 For instance, if an armed robber forces his way into your home and points a gun at you, you are permitted under the Castle Doctrine to use deadly force, by way of a gun or other means, to protect yourself, your family, and your home.

-For a free legal consultation, call (310) 928-9347
+For a free legal consultation, call (310) 896-2723

 Self-Defense While Not at Home

-Suppose you’re at work when someone puts you in a situation wherein you feel reasonably threatened to the point of using deadly force.
-What then?
-California law would then classify this kind of situation as “justifiable homicide.”
+California law would then classify this situation as “justifiable homicide.”
 This means that a jury is to find you innocent of the crimes of assault, homicide, or other similar charges if:

 - You reasonably believed there was a possibility that you could be hurt or killed; and